 Components shall be individually mounted and secured to the backboard.
 Stacking of components is not acceptable and the use of tie-wraps is prohibited.

-Exterior terminal cabinets mounted near or adjacent to vehicular traffic shall be protected using 6 inch dia. x 4 ft. high concrete bollards.
+Exterior terminal cabinets mounted near or adjacent to vehicular traffic shall be protected using 6 inch dia. x 4-foot high concrete bollards.
 Exterior terminal cabinets shall be located within the secured area of the facility.

 Exterior terminal cabinets shall be equipped with a copper ground bus bonded to a driven ground rod using #2/AWG copper grounding electrode conductor.